-making people count
+Making people count

-Home > Resources > ebook > making people count
+Home > Resources > ebook > Making people count

 89% of organizations say workforce analytics is already part of their planning process

-People analytics is going mainstream.
+Workforce analytics is going mainstream.
 But as with any technology adoption, there’s more to the picture than meets the eye.
 In this report, we share what advanced adopters have learned for the benefit of those organizations that are just starting out.

-We know that macro-environmental factors are driving the awareness and adoption of people analytics – factors such as cost reduction, compliance, and risk – but making the change is difficult and a few things in particular aren’t helping:
+We know that macro-environmental factors are driving the awareness and adoption of people analytics – factors such as cost reduction, compliance, and risk – but making the change is difficult and a few things, in particular, aren’t helping: